-LM43603-Q1 regulator is an easy-to-use synchronous step-down DC-DC converter capable of driving up to 3 A of load current from an input voltage ranging from 3.5 V to 36 V (42 V absolute maximum).
-The LM43603-Q1 provides exceptional efficiency, output accuracy, and dropout voltage in a very small solution size.
-An extended family is available in 0.5-A, 1-A, and 2-A load current options in pin-to-pin compatible packages.
-Peak current mode control is employed achieve simple control to compensation and cycle-by-cycle current limiting.
-Optional features such as programmable switching synchronization. power-good frequency, precision enable, internal soft-start, extendable soft start, and tracking provide a flexible and easy to use platform for a wide range of applications.
-Discontinuous conduction and automatic frequency modulation at light loads improve light load efficiency.
-The family requires few external components and pin arrangement allows simple, optimum PCB layout.
+LM43601-Q1 regulator is an easy-to-use synchronous step-down DC-DC converter capable of driving up to 1 A of load current from an input voltage ranging from 3.5 V to 36 V (42 V transient).
+The LM43601-Q1 provides exceptional efficiency, output accuracy and dropout voltage in a very small solution size.
+An extended family is available in 0.5 A, 2 A, and 3 A load current options in pin-to-pin compatible packages.
+Peak current mode control is employed to achieve simple control loop compensation and cycleby-cycle current limiting.
+Optional features such as programmable switching frequency, synchronization, power-good flag, precision enable, internal soft start, extendable soft start, and tracking provide a flexible and easy-to-use platform for a wide range of applications.
+Discontinuous conduction and automatic frequency modulation at light loads improve light load family requires The few components and pin arrangement allows simple, optimum PCB layout.
 Protection features include thermal shutdown, V{CC} undervoltage lockout, cycle-by-cycle current limit, and output short circuit protection.
-The LM43603-Q1 device is available in the HTSSOP (PWP) 16-pin leaded package (6.6 mm \times 5.1 mm \times 1.2 mm).
-The LM43603A-Q1 version is optimized for PFM operation and recommended for new design.
-The device is pinto-pin compatible with LM4360x and LM4600x family.
+The LM43601-Q1 device is available in the HTSSOP (PWP) 16-leaded package (6.6 mm x 5.1 mm \times 1.2 mm) with 0.65-mm lead pitch.
+The device is pin-to-pin compatible with LM4360x and LM4600x families.
+The LM43601A-Q1 version is optimized for PFM operation and recommended for new designs.

-Device Information
+Device Information(1)

-PART NUMBER PACKAGE BODY SIZE
+PART NUMBER PACKAGE BODY SIZE (NOM)

-LM43603-Q1 HTSSOP (16) 6.60 mm × 5.10 mm
+LM43601-Q1 LITECOD (46) 6 60 mm F 10 mm

-LM43603A-Q1 HTTSOP (16) 6.60 mm × 5.10 mm
+LM43601A-Q1 HTSSOP (16) 6.60 mm × 5.10 mm